- Highly effective (up to 99%)

 Like all medicines, this medicine can cause side effects, although not everybody gets them.
 If you get any side effect, particularly if severe and persistent, or have any change to your health that you think may be due to Yasmin, please talk to your doctor.

 Yasmin like other combined oral contraceptives can increase the risks of developing blood clots (thrombosis) in all women.

 The chance of having a blood clot may be higher if you have any other conditions that increase this risk.

 - If you are very overweight (body mass index or BMI over 30kg/m2);

-- If one of your immediate family has had a blood clot in the leg, lung or other organ at a young age (eg. below the age of about 50).
-In this case you could have a hereditary blood clotting disorder;
+- If one of your immediate family has had a blood clot in the leg, lung or another organ at a young age (eg. below the age of about 50).
+In this case, you could have a hereditary blood clotting disorder;

 - If you need to have an operation, or if you are off your feet for a long time because of an injury or illness, or you have your leg in a cast.

 - As you get older (particularly above about 35 years)